nodejs/diagnostics/documentation/hang/step1/using_trace_sigint.md

 It is very common that we find a Node.js process hanging there while all necessary jobs are done, and there is no outputs from the process.
 In the case we probaly need an inspector to step into the running process and trying to figure out what is the process doing right now.
-But with `--trace-sigint` CLI option we can facilitate a keyboard shortcut of sending a signal `SIGINT` to the process and get a stack trace right on the shell outputs without having to leave the working shell and open a inspector client and attach to the running process.
+With `--trace-sigint` CLI we can get a stack trace when the process is interrupted by a signal `SIGINT` (for example, when the process is interrupted with CTRL-C).

 Following are examples showing how `--trace-sigint` behaves on different cases of hanging processes.